 Candle: The baptismal candle is lit from the Pascal Candle by the godfather.
 It is a sign that the light of Christ has entered into the child’s life and the flame of faith will burn through the child’s life.

 There are no more than two Godparents who should be chosen based on their ability to help raise the child with the teachings and beliefs of the Catholic Church.
 At least one of the Godparents must be Catholic.
-Please refer to What is a Godparent.
-(Add link to What is a Godparent)

 COMMON QUESTIONS ABOUT GETTING BAPTIZED AT OUR LADY OF HOPE